 d.
 For Formaldehyde emissions, a national scheme should be developed to cut down poisonous gases from the biggest building material, i.e. composite wood boards

 e.
-Recognize voluntary schemes and standards as co-regulation
+Recognize voluntary schemes and standards as co-regulation - Certification, Standardization of Products and Procedures:

 a.
 Certification being an eligible activity under Compensatory Afforestation Fund Rules, 2018 , the Annual Plan of Operations (APOs) must have a component of certification